tommica/kata-machine/README.md

 ### WARNING
-I have just started to add algorithms, so the number of supported algorithms is limited at the moment, but will grow fairly quick.
+I have just started to add algorithms, so the number of supported algorithms is limited at the moment, but will grow fartly quick.

 ### WARNING
 OUT OF DATE.
 We have quite a few more.  need to update